tomaskebrle/tomaskebrle/src/pages/posts/how-to-create-og-images-with-astro.md

 slug: how-to-create-og-images-with-astro
 ---

-In this guide i will explait to you what Open Graph images are, and how to set them up with your astro blog.
+In this guide i will explain to you what Open Graph images are, and how to set them up with your astro blog.

 # What even are Open Graph images?